AlexRoopesh/Clean-Data/README.md

 ## ---------------------------------------------------------------

 > * writes files in csv and txt.
-> * only the code of csv is uncomment
+> * only the code of csv is uncommented
-> * uncomment the code fo text if you would like to create a txt output
+> * uncomment the code for text if you would like to create a txt output
 >

 ## ---------------------------------------------------------------